Are you afraid to sew a centered zipper?

 How to Sew in a Centered (Slot) Zipper

-Listen, there are probably a zillion methods to installing a centered zipper.
+Listen, there are probably a zillion methods of installing a centered zipper.
 I’ve tried many of them — and this is my fave.
 Let me count the reasons why I love this method:

 - No excessive pinning